Mom, it’s time for the quiz!

 I don’t know.

 My rash.
 You know, the rash we thought was prickly heat?
 On my legs?
 Behind my knees that I was always scratching?
-The one that comes every summer that you finally got rid of with Histaminum?
+The one that comes every summer that you got rid of with Histaminum 30C?

-So you’re saying you all of a sudden got that itchy rash back again?
+So you’re saying that you all of a sudden got that itchy rash back again?

 OK, everybody, believe it or not, that’s all I had to go on!

-Well I’m so sorry that I’m not a wealth of information!
+Well excuse me for not being a wealth of information!

 Oy vey.
+That’s very original, Shana!
 OK, here are the Beatles with, “Hello Goodbye”.

 Elaine Lewis, D.Hom., C.Hom.